 Under Division 830 of the ITAA 1997, foreign hybrids (as defined in section 830-5 of the ITAA 1997) are treated as partnerships and not as companies for Australian income tax purposes.
 Investors in these entities are treated for Australian tax purposes as having partnership interests.
 There are special rules in addition to those that normally apply to partnerships.

-For more information about foreign hybrids, visit our website.
+For more information about foreign hybrids, go to www.ato.gov.au

 INFORMATION MATCHING